Context-Aware Routing

 user: I tried to upgrade my subscription but the API is returning a 500 error.
 The status page says everything is green.
 Help?

-technical: Capture the full request (endpoint, payload, response headers, request-id) and re-try the upgrade — if the 500 persists, share the request-id with us so we can trace it server-side; in the meantime, check whether the failure correlates with a specific plan, payment method, or coupon as those code paths are the most common 500 sources during upgrade.
+technical: Capture the full request (endpoint, payload, response headers, and request-id) and re-try the upgrade — if the 500 persists, share the request-id so we can trace it server-side; check whether the failure is tied to a specific plan tier, payment method, or coupon, as those code paths are the most common 500 sources during upgrades.

 closed: reason='technical_resolved'